-We highly recommend installing and using the free Anaconda distribution of Python (or Miniconda, if you don’t want all of the extra packages that come built-in with Anaconda), which works on Mac, Linux, and Windows, both on normal computers and institutional clusters and doesn’t require root permissions.
+We highly recommend installing and using the free Anaconda (or Miniconda) distribution of Python, which works on Mac, Linux, and Windows, both on normal computers and institutional clusters and doesn’t require root permissions.

 See e.g. this blog post for instructions on how to install Miniconda on a large cluster without root permission.

 Recommended installation method: conda¶

 conda install -c conda-forge aospy